pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 # Error handling

-If the API call to update the PAM user is failing, the API return code is visible in the `$CATALINA_HOME/logs/cataline.log` on the TCF server.
+If the API call to update the local PAM user on PAM-02 is failing, the API return code is visible in the `$CATALINA_HOME/logs/cataline.log` on the TCF server (associated with PAM-01).